 Many people think that construction sites and manufacturing plants are the most dangerous places to work.
 In reality, any industry can be dangerous if conditions are unsafe.
 The most common reasons for work-related accidents in 2021 were transportation incidents and slips, trips, and falls.

-At Winters & Yonker, P.A., we handle all types of workers’ compensation claims, including those involving:
+At Winters & Yonker Personal Injury Lawyers, we handle all types of workers’ compensation claims, including those involving:

 - Scaffolding accidents and falls